Scott1123/ComputerVisionLab/NumericalComputation/README.rst

 **Files:**

-* equations_solver.py: the class EquationsSolver
+* equations_solver.py: some methods to solve equations.
 * test.py: the main script to run